prysmaticlabs/documentation/website/docs/testnet/medalla.md

    3. Select a drive to share
    4. Click 'Apply'
 2. You will next need to create a directory named `/prysm/` within your selected shared Drive.
 This folder will be used as a local data directory for [beacon node](/docs/how-prysm-works/beacon-node) chain data as well as account and keystore information required by the validator.
 Docker **will not** create this directory if it does not exist already.
 For the purposes of these instructions, it is assumed that `C:` is your prior-selected shared Drive.
-3. To run the beacon node, issue the following command:
+3. To run the beacon node, issue the following command where <YOUR_ETH1_NODE_ENDPOINT> is in the format of an http endpoint such as `http://host:port` (ex: `http://localhost:8545` for geth) or an IPC path such as `/path/to/geth.ipc`:

 ```text
 docker run -it -v %LOCALAPPDATA%\Eth2:/data -p 4000:4000 -p 13000:13000 -p 12000:12000/udp gcr.io/prysmaticlabs/prysm/beacon-chain:latest --datadir=/data --rpc-host=0.0.0.0 --monitoring-host=0.0.0.0 --http-web3provider=<YOUR_ETH1_NODE_ENDPOINT>